gritchin-artur/gritchin-artur/README.md

 ## Skills and Interests

-- 🌐 Web Development: HTML, CSS, JavaScript, React
+- 🌐 Web Development: HTML, CSS, JavaScript, React, Node
 - 🚀 Passionate about creating responsive and user-friendly applications
 - 📚 Always eager to learn new technologies and improve my coding skills
 - 🤝 Enjoy working in teams and contributing to collaborative projects